karthikjodangi/codeclub_qotd/README.md

 # codeclub_qotd
 ### Solutions are original work.
-Questions sourced from https://codeforces.com/
+Questions sourced from https://codeforces.com/ conducted by KLETECH-CodeClub